-The best brooms for cat hair tend to be rubber ones as the bristles are hard yet flexible and gentle enough on hard floors to cause damage.
-They are also quite affordable and durable to use frequently without worrying about breaking them.
+The best brooms for cat hair tend to be rubber ones as the bristles are stiff yet flexible and gentle enough on hard floors to cause damage.
+They are also quite affordable and durable frequently without worrying about breaking them.

 Once you have swept, you can vacuum.
 A pet tool for your machine is the best option here as it is specially designed to deal with pet hair in all forms on carpets and hard floors alike.
 It would help if you aimed to vacuum several times a week, but daily vacuuming is recommended.

-With two cats and two big dogs, I vacuum once a day – sometimes twice!
+I vacuum once a day with two cats and two giant dogs – sometimes twice!
 I use the Dyson V11 Animal Cordless Vacuum Cleaner.
 There are other great vacuums specifically built to handle pet hair – I’ve written about 5 of them HERE.

 Invest in a Couch Protector

-Cat hair sticking to furniture, such as the couch, can be a real pain to get rid of.
+Cat hair sticking to furniture, such as the couch, can be a real pain.
 The best way to tackle this hairy issue?
 Invest in a couch protector or a recliner cover to allow your cat a nice place to sleep without ruining your upholstery.

 L.L.
-Bean has an attractive couch protector blanket.
-It’s great because it protects your couch (and car) upholstery and is great for travel, too!
+Bean has a gorgeous couch protector blanket.
+It’s great because it protects your couch (and car) upholstery and is excellent for travel!